feathersjs-ecosystem/feathers-vuex/docs/data-components.md

 ## Scope Data

-When using these components, the scope data will become available to the `FeathersVuexFind` or `FeathersVuexGet` tags.
+When using these components, the scope data will become available to the `FeathersVuexFind`, `FeathersVuexGet` and `FeathersVuexCount` tags.
 It's accessible using the `v-slot="props"` attribute:

 ```html
 <FeathersVuexFind v-slot="props" service="categories" :params="{ query: {} }">